leedyrj/csharp-capstone/README.md

 To run this project on your own machine, do the following (requires npm):
 1. Fork/download this GitHub repository
 1. Run `$ npm install` in your terminal from the project directory
+1. Run add-migration migrationName and update-database in your Package Manager Console

 5. Run `$ npm start` from the project directory to open the React App
 5. In a separate terminal, run `$ json-server -p 5050 -w src/Api/database.json` to activate the JSON Server